AnonKour/pynaoqi/README.md

 # pynaoqi
 The python2.7 NAOqi SDK

 Please use this SDK version.
-Deprecated version is uploaded on Ald. website.
+A deprecated version is uploaded on Ald. website.
 ```
 $ cd /installation/path/
 $ git clone git@github.com:AnonKour/pynaoqi.git